HermiloOrtega/SICAP-Web/README.md

-# 📦 SICAP Web
+# 🌐 SICAP Web

 ## 🧭 Overview
-**SICAP Web** is a performance-focused enterprise application designed for executive leadership to monitor project execution, contract compliance, and operational KPIs across a construction and engineering organization.
-Originally a Windows Forms application hosted internally on IIS, the system is purpose-built for high-level decision-making, surfacing real-time analytics, contract lifecycle metrics, and vendor estimation insights in a centralized, secure interface.
+**SICAP Web** is a browser-based enterprise platform designed for Directors and Managers to monitor project KPIs, estimations, and contract performance at a high level.
+It extends the functionality of the core **[SICAP](https://github.com/HermiloOrtega/SICAP)** by offering a real-time, responsive, and mobile-accessible alternative—particularly for users on Mac or remote environments.

-> This tool plays a **critical role in weekly leadership reviews**, enabling data-driven decisions and exception management across millions in active projects.
+The platform is hosted on internal servers and built using **ASP.NET**, **C#**, **JavaScript**, and **SQL Server**.
+It provides visual breakdowns, monthly performance charts, and dynamic tables for KPI-driven decision-making.

 ### Login screen
 ![Screenshot](./assets/4.png)